chef/chef-web-docs/content/ctl_ohai.md

 ### Query for a specific attribute

-To query for an attribute with the ohai command-line tool, pass the attribute as an argument
+Pass an attribute as an argument to `ohai` to get the value of that attribute.
+For example:

 ```bash
 ohai os
 ```

-Which would fetch the value found within Chef Infra's node data at `node['os']` and return something like
+This fetches the value of Chef Infra's node data at `node['os']` and returns something like:

 ```javascript
 [